This post may contain affiliate and sponsored links.

 WHAT IS MICROBLADING?

 Microblading is a term for getting permanent eyebrows tattooed on.
 It differs slightly from Cosmetic Tattooing.
-In both instances you’re having your eyebrows created or enchanced, but microblading is a hand-drawn tattooing technique whereas cosmetic tattooing uses a pen-like machine.
+In both instances, you’re having your eyebrows created or enhanced, but microblading is a hand-drawn tattooing technique whereas cosmetic tattooing uses a pen-like machine.

 Microblading delivers fine, hair-like strokes that give you very natural looking brows that fade over time.
 This fading is good, our skin (and how we want our eyebrows to look) will change over time.
 Microblading gives you the opportunity to keep your eyebrows looking as natural and as flattering as possible.
 Everyone is different, but fading takes a year to a year and ½.

 Since microblading is essentially tattooing your face, finding the perfect place and person for the process is incredibly important.
 I did my research online and contacted BrowClub SF.
 After chatting with Mina via e-mail, I felt confident that I had found the right person for the job.
 I booked my Design Consultation and the process began.

 The first step in the process is your Design Consultation, mine was included in the brow package that I purchased.
 Combining the consultation with my First Session was an option, but being a permanent fixture on my face I wanted to do the Design Consultation separately to be sure I loved the shape and color of what Mina created.

 The consultation took about an hour.
 I relayed what I was looking for in terms of shape, we also discussed coloring and what to expect when getting my permanent brows done.